-TCOM Deploys Ultra-Durable Hull Material for JLENS Requirements
+TCOM Deploys Ultra-Durable Hull Material for JLENS Requirements greater wind, and with heavier payloads than any previous generation, the company said.

 TCOM LP announced in August 2013 that it had successfully deployed its ultra-durable aerostat hull material, enabling the operation of surveillance aerostats in extreme weather conditions for long durations and thus meeting the most demanding requirements of the U.S. Army's JLENS program.